cybozu-go/mantle/README.md

 If you want to try rbd-backup-system on your local machine, see [e2e](e2e/) directory which provides scripts to run rbd-backup-system on [minikube][kind].

-To use rbd-backup-system on your real kubernetes cluster, read [documents](docs/README.md).
+To use rbd-backup-system on your real kubernetes cluster, read following sections.

 ### Prerequisites
 - go version v1.20.0+